Emory Johnson: Universal years

 In March 1917, Emory Johnson turned 23 years old.
 He completes his WWI draft registration but claims exception due to a "Nervous heart" and "Chronic stomach trouble."
 His 1917 film output drops to 4 pictures.
-He made "The Gift Girl" released in March 1917.
+He made The Gift Girl released in March 1917.
 He puts three more in the can before June 1917.
-At the end of 1917, Emory and Ella Hall were cast together playing husband and wife in – "My Little Boy" The film was released in December 1917.
-They would make three more films together in 1918, including their last Universal film – "A Mothers Secret," released in April 1918.
+At the end of 1917, Emory and Ella Hall were cast together playing husband and wife in – My Little Boy The film was released in December 1917.
+They would make three more films together in 1918, including their last Universal film – A Mothers Secret, released in April 1918.

 In June 1918, Universal failed to renew the contracts of Ella Hall and Emory Johnson.
 The news was a minor announcement buried deep in the Hollywood trade newspapers.
 In reality, Laemmle thought Emory did not have the talent or screen presence he wanted.
 He wasn't going to become Universal's answer to Wally Reid.
 After all, Wally Reid was well on his way to becoming "The screen's most perfect lover."

 Ella Hall was pregnant with their first child at their release.
 The last movie the couple filmed together also became Emory's last movie for Universal – A Mother's Secret.
 Ella's last movie for Universal was Three Mounted Men released in October 1918.
-Emory made 27 films for Universal, mostly dramas with a sprinkling of comedies and Westerns.
+Emory made 27 films for Universal, mostly dramas with a mixture of comedies and Westerns.